Boat Registration and Licenses in Vermont

 Anyone born after January 1, 1974, must complete a Vermont-approved boating safety course to operate a motorized boat.
 And yes, this does include personal watercraft (PWC).
 The Vermont State Police must approve the course.

-- You must be at least 12 years old to operate a boat with more than six horsepower.
+- You must be at least 12 years old to operate a boat with more than 6 horsepower.

 - You cannot operate a PWC if younger than 16 years old, regardless if you own a boating safety certificate.